 Sarah laid a hand on his arm.
 “Are you okay?
 Maybe you should have a coffee first.”

 That was sound advice, but the thought of watching Sarah and Eman whispering together another minute made him want to throw up.
 “I’ll be fine.
 I’ll see you at eight tomorrow.
 Don’t be late.”
-He attempted to smile, but judging by how Sarah’s brow furrowed deeper, his face must have looked as wan as he felt.
+He attempted to smile at his lame humor, but judging by Sarah’s furrowed brow, his face must look as wan as he felt.

-He slapped some money on the table mostly to make sure she had enough to get back to the dig.
+He slapped a few bills on the table mostly to make sure she had enough to get back to the dig.
 “Enjoy the rest of the night.
-It was a pleasure meeting you.”
+It was a pleasure meeting all of you.”
 Sarah nodded then turned to her friends without another glance in his direction.
 He forced his shoulders not to slump in defeat and left.

 This time the flowering vines trailed down the side of the cavern before finding purchase on the giant’s arm that stuck partly up from the earth.
 The writhing greenery tickled, waking Tityus from a satisfying dream that kept playing back the moment Nathan’s puny human heart was crushed to a pulp.